Simponic/JobFindr/Docs/Project_Plan.md

 ## Team Organization
 Project Manager: Logan Hunt

-Designers and Developers: Hailey Dennis, Jake Cogswell nad James Field
+Designers and Developers: Hailey Dennis, Jake Cogswell and James Field

 ## Software Development Process
 The development will be broken up into five phases.
 Each phase will be a little like a Sprint in an Agile method and a